den1k0/BusStops/README.md

 ### `REACT_APP_API=http://localhost:5000`

-After that run in order - in server first, then in client second this command:
+After that run in order - in server directory first, then in client directory second this command:

 ### `npm start`